-Each S.J.D. student pursues a program of study that is tailored specifically to his or her academic interests.
-The process of developing this program of study begins with the S.J.D. application, in which the candidate identifies his or her proposed dissertation topic, an overall faculty supervisor, and proposed members of an orals committee.
+Each S.J.D. student pursues a program of study that is tailored specifically to their academic interests.
+The process of developing this program of study begins with the S.J.D. application, in which the candidate identifies a proposed dissertation topic, an overall faculty supervisor, and proposed members of an orals committee.
 Once the applicant is admitted to the program, this topic is then refined into a study plan during the fall of the first year of S.J.D. studies, then further refined as the candidate’s studies progress.

 Our students pursue a wide range of dissertation topics—from behavioral approaches to law and economics; to the transformation of legal and democratic institutions in Central and Eastern Europe; to the role of prosecutors in the U.S. and Latin America; to the role of criminal defense lawyers in South Africa; to critical approaches to international law.
 Many of our students incorporate the insights of other disciplines into their work, drawing on the expertise and assistance of not only the Harvard Law School faculty but also that of scholars elsewhere at Harvard University and at other leading universities in the U.S. and abroad.